'He died of a broken heart': Local man passes away only eight weeks after his partner of 29 years

 He became seriously unwell, and was eventually taken into hospital, where he was diagnosed with pneumonia.
 While doctors did everything they could to treat him, his condition quickly worsened.

-On August 25, eight weeks after his wife passed away, the 55-year-old died in hospital.
+On August 25, eight weeks after his wife’s death, the 55-year-old died in hospital.

 Friends and family have paid tribute to the couple.
 One wrote: “So so sad and sorry to hear of your massive losses”, while another described Matty and Bob’s relationship as a “powerful love story”.